EDIpack: A parallel exact diagonalization package for quantum impurity problems: Library description and implementation

 The key part of the \NAME\ library is the parallel execution of the MVPs using either the memory stored Hamiltonian or the on-the-fly execution.
 All the MVP instances are contained in the two modules \texttt{HAMILTONIAN\_SPARSE\_HxV} and \texttt{HAMILTONIAN\_DIRECT\_HxV}.
 As discussed above the fundamental step in the execution of each MVP is the parallel transposition of the incoming vector.
 The corresponding algorithm implementation is presented below:

 The initial part of the procedure deals with the generic determination of the input arrays required by the \texttt{MPI\_AllToAllV} procedure.
-In the first section (lines 5-11) the number of elements of the source buffer to be sent by each process is determined in the array\texttt{send\_counts}.
-By construction, the corresponding amount of data received in the transposed buffer, i.e. \texttt{recv\_counts}, is obtained by transposing the \texttt{send\_counts} array itself using \texttt{MPI\_AllToAll} (lines 12-14).
-Next, the relative displacements of the source and receive data with respect to their starting memory addresses, i.e. \texttt{send\_offset} and \texttt{recv\_offset}, are evaluated by summing over the number of elements to be sent/received, see lines 15-28.
-Finally, the matrix transposition is performed proceeding column-by-column, see lines 30-35.
-Note that some process may run out of columns to send because of the incommensurability of the matrix size with the number of processes.
-In this case MPI allows to send empty arrays.
+In the first section (lines 17-29) the number of elements of the source buffer to be sent by each process is determined.
+This information is stored in the array \texttt{send\_counts}.
+By construction, see \figu{figAll2All}, the corresponding amount of data received in the receive buffer, i.e. \texttt{recv\_counts}, is obtained by transposing the \texttt{send\_counts} array itself.
+This is performed using \texttt{MPI\_AllToAll} (lines 33-36).
+Next, the positions in memory of the send and receive elements have to be determined.
+These correspond to the relative displacements of the source and receive data with respect to their starting memory addresses, i.e. \texttt{send\_offset} and \texttt{recv\_offset}, which can be evaluated by summing over the number of elements to be sent or received by each processor, see lines 42-57.

+The matrix transposition is performed proceeding column-by-column, see lines 65-76, repeatedly calling the \texttt{MPI\_AllToAllV} procedure~\cite{MPI2}.
+Note that some process may run out of columns to send because of the incommensurability of the matrix size with the number of processes (the parameter \texttt{Ntot} can be different from \texttt{Qcol}).
+In this case MPI2 allows to send empty arrays.
 The final array is however arranged in row-major mode, thus a local transposition on each process is required to reorder the data in column-major mode.

-Then, we present the implementation of the parallel MVP procedure, as described in \secu{sSecMPIall2all}:
+Finally, we present the implementation of the parallel MVP procedure, as described in \secu{sSecMPIall2all}: